enemonsieur/offis_repo/PROJECTS/220801_1 Design Stress inducing Task.md

 => EEG  measurement show red and blue color affect the stress response (longer alpha waves recovery)

 These research results regarding the physiological response to environmental color stimulation suggest that warm colors such as red and yellow stimulate the ANS to increase heart rate and skin conductivity response.
 By contrast, cool colors such as green and blue relax the ANS to reduce them
+=> This confirms the red color as stress generator.

 ## @j.InfluenceTimePressure2002a